-Marriage equality is not the law in South Carolina.
-Gay and lesbian partners in long term, committed relationships do not presently enjoy equal protection of the law in South Carolina with regard to marriage, divorce, adoption, intestacy, or guardianship, just to name a few areas where protection of committed relationships can be important.
-I cannot “fix” the law, but I am happy to help LGBT and trans-gendered folk plan preventively and implement measures designed to provide some protection for your loved ones.
-Advance planning is most especially important for LGBT couples not only because of lack of legal protection for your committed status, but also because sometimes outside family waits until your most vulnerable moments — a time of death or disability — to try and come in and upset the apple cart.
+Parties in non-traditional, committed relationships do not presently enjoy equal protection of the law in South Carolina with regard to marriage, divorce, adoption, intestacy, or guardianship, just to name a few areas where protection of committed relationships can be important.
+I cannot “fix” the law, but I am happy to help LGBT and transgender people plan preventively and implement measures designed to provide some protection for your loved ones.
+Advance planning is important for everyone, but it is especially critical for LGBT couples!

+There are many areas where documents can be drafted which provide some of the legal protections which do not exist as a matter of statute.
+For example, in the area of health care decisions, estate planning, retirement savings, and even recognition of your marriage if you have been married in another state.
+Not only is there a lack of legal protection for your spouse with regard to financial and property matters, but also because sometimes outside or estranged family waits until your most vulnerable moments — a time of death or disability — to try and come in and upset the apple cart.
 There are nightmare stories of spouses being ejected from hospital bedsides on account of their not being “next of kin,” or of a long term spouse ejected from a family home because the law of intestacy provided for the home to go to someone other than the spouse.
-Death and disability are traumatic enough to endure, without the added nightmare of dealing with hostile or unjust legal battles.
-Advance planning is important for everyone, but it is especially critical for LGBT couples!
+Death and disability are traumatic enough to endure, without the added nightmare for your loved one of dealing with hostile or unjust legal battles.

 For more information or to schedule an appointment, call 803-414-0185 or fill out the form below: